20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 The white faced of the Museu Municipal de Arqueologia de Albufeira

-If you’re interested in history and old civilisations, you should visit the Municipal Museum of Archeology.
+If you’re interested in history and old civilisations, you should visit the Municipal Museum of Archaeology.

 18 – Visit the colourful Albufeira Marina